What is a home equity loan and how does it work?

 You can expect to pay 3-6% of the loan amount in fees.

-There are generally costs associated with taking out a home equity loan, which typically equal about 3-6% of the loan amount.
-Commonly, you’ll pay an application fee, an appraisal fee, and closing costs to cover attorney fees, title search, title insurance, and taxes.
+There are generally costs associated with taking out a home equity loan, which typically equals about 3-6% of the loan amount.
+Commonly, you'll pay an application fee, an appraisal fee, and closing costs to cover attorney fees, title searches, title insurance, and taxes.
 In addition, some lenders will charge prepayment penalties if you pay off the loan during its early years.
+It's important to understand the exact costs, fees, and terms associated with the home equity loan you are considering before finalizing the loan.

 You'll receive the money in one lump sum and repay it with fixed monthly payments.